Gargamelle: Results and discoveries

 The first example of a leptonic event was found in December 1972 at Gargamelle by a graduate student from Aachen.
 By March 1973 166 hadronic events had been found, 102 events with the neutrino beam and 64 events with the antineutrino beam.
 However, the question of neutron background hung over the interpretation of the hadronic events.
 The problem was solved by studying the charged current events which also had an associated neutron interaction which satisfied the hadronic event selection.
 In this way one has a monitor of the neutron background flux.
 On the 19th of July 1973 the Gargamelle collaboration presented the discovery of neutral currents at a seminar at CERN.

 The Gargamelle collaboration discovered both leptonic neutral currents — events involving the interaction of a neutrino with an electron — and hadronic neutral currents — events when a neutrino is scattered from a nucleon.
 The discovery was very important as it was in support of the electroweak theory, today a pillar of the Standard Model.
 The final experimental proof the electroweak theory came in 1983, when the UA1 and UA2 collaboration discovered the W^{±} and Z^{0} bosons.

 Initially the first priority of the Gargamelle had been to measure the neutrino and antineutrino cross-sections and structure functions.
 The reason for this was to test the quark model of the nucleon.
 Firstly the neutrino and antineutrino cross-sections were shown to be linear with energy, which is what one expects for the scattering of point-like constituents in the nucleon.
 Combining the neutrino and antineutrino structure functions allowed the net number of quarks in the nucleon to be determined, and this was in good agreement with 3.
 In addition comparing the neutrino results with results from Stanford Linear Accelerator Center (SLAC) in the US, using an electron beam, one found that quarks had fractional charges, and experimentally proved the values of these charges: +2/3 e, −1/3 e.
 The results were published in 1975, providing crucial evidence for the existence of quarks.

+In 2009, the Gargamelle Collaboration was awarded the High Energy Particle Physics Prize of the European Physical Society "for the observation of the weak neutral current interaction".